New and emerging drugs in state crime lab evidence: Quarter 2 & 3 2025

 Other drugs

-Emerging drugs in the third quarter of 2024
+Emerging drugs in the second quarter of 2025

 Fentanyls